 The GDPR applies to any organization, regardless of its location, that collects and processes the personal data of people in the EU.

-Right of access is one of the nine rights the data subjects have under GDPR.
+The right of access is one of the nine rights the data subjects have under GDPR.

 Recital 63 states that the data subjects have the right to access their personal data collected by an organization.
 They must be able to easily exercise this right to be aware of and to verify if the data is being processed lawfully.
 The right extends to health data as well.